 Be specific about what message you want to convey, why you want to convey it, and how you expect people to remember your message.
 The typography is not a new trend and since users have seen very aggressive and creative experiments with text presenting this field has become the combination of science and art.

 «Make your clients feel special» – this is the driving force of personalization.
-It starts with recognizing first-time visitors with words of welcome, giving special attention to returned users, saving personal preferences, serving up location-relevant content, and much more.
+It starts with recognizing first-time visitors with words of welcome.
+It goes on with giving special attention to returned users, saving personal preferences, serving up location-relevant content, and much more.
 The internet is not a private thing and incognito mode from chrome doesn’t save you.

 A small personal profile of a user is internet cookies, that store information about user activity on websites.
 Almost all websites gather cookies and ask your permission to do that in the first visit of the site.
 They save information about your locations, products you were interested in, personally identifiable information like name, home address, telephone number, etc. This allows the site to show you the information that fits your needs.

 But personalization doesn’t end here.
 Spotify and Yandex music suggest songs that you may like.
 How they do that?
 Data analytics, deep learning, and AI – this is all about providing data-driven experience.
-Starbucks uses smart personalization with the «Featured» tab where the app picks what you may want based on your previously ordered items, thus users don’t need to browse the full menu to find something new they may like.
+Starbucks uses smart personalization with the «Featured» tab.
+The app picks what you may want based on your previously ordered items, thus users don’t need to browse the full menu to find something new they may like.

 Cut a Long Story Short… Let’s Skip a Long Conclusion!

 Did you get the message from this article?
 Yeah, that’s right.
 Don’t create UX For the sake of it.
 Use it to Convey the message to your users and highlight ideas that you want to be heard.
 That’s it for our collection of major UX trends in 2023.
 Thanks for reading.